aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/built-in-project-property-collection/_index.md

 // More properties...
 ```

-Here, we access various built-in project properties such as author, category, comments, etc., using the respective properties of the `BuiltInProps` object.
+Each property (e.g., `Author`, `Category`) is exposed as a strongly‑typed member of the `BuiltInProps` collection, making it easy to **read built-in project properties** without parsing XML yourself.

-## Step 3: Iterate Over Built-In Property Collection
+### Step 3: Iterate Over the Entire Built‑In Property Collection

 ```csharp
 foreach (Property property in project.BuiltInProps)